ocoboco/cloud-config-toolkit/README.md

 # Cloud config toolkit

-Cloud config toolkit facilitates the deployment of any type configuration files.
+Cloud config toolkit facilitates deployment, validation and transformation of configuration files.

 ## Features

-* Store any type of configuration file on a remote storage by version and namespace
+* Save your configuration file on remote *storage* by version and namespace
+* *Validate* the configuration file
-* Management of computed configuration that requires transformations in order to be used by the application (e.g. fill with defaults).
+* Custom *transformations* of configuration file (e.g. fill with defaults)
+* Extend the toolkit with your *own commands*
+* *Not coupled* with anything particular: implement the storage and validation interfaces with your favorite libraries.

 ## Commands